intel-ai-tce/xla/docs/tf2xla/index.md

 When a TensorFlow program is run, all of the operations are executed individually by the TensorFlow executor.
-Each TensorFlow operation has a precompiled GPU kernel implementation that the executor dispatches to.
+Each TensorFlow operation has a precompiled GPU/CPU kernel implementation that the executor dispatches to.

 XLA provides an alternative mode of running models: it compiles the TensorFlow graph into a sequence of computation kernels generated specifically for the